SloCompTech/sct_tester/README.md

-# FRI tester
+# SCT tester

-FRI tester was created in my 1st grade at Univerity of Ljubljana Faculty of Computer and Information Science to help me test java programs.
+SCT tester was created in my 1st grade at Univerity of Ljubljana Faculty of Computer and Information Science to help me test java programs.

 ## Features